preligens-lab/buzzard/README.md

 - A Multipurpose computer vision library, it can be used in all kind of situations where images or geometries are involved.
 - A pythonic wrapper for _osgeo_'s _gdal_/_ogr_/_osr_.
 - A solution to work with arbitrary large images by simplifying and automating the manipulation of image slices.
-- Developed at [Delair](https://delair.aero) where it is used in several deep learning and algorithmic projects.

 ## `buzzard` contains
 - A [`Dataset`](https://buzzard.readthedocs.io/en/latest/dataset.html) class that oversees all opened raster and vector files in order to share resources.